-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Microbes in Household Products-1”.
+This set of Class 12 Biology Chapter 10 Multiple Choice Questions & Answers (MCQs) focuses on “Microbes in Household Products-1”.

 1. Which of the following is also known as baker’s yeast?